heremaps/msdkui-android/Documentation/Guides/UserGuide.md

 - When a waypoint is dragged, we also want to calculate a new route

 ### Calculating the route
-Since we integrated a HERE `MapFragment`, we can easily show a new route on it.
+Since we integrated a HERE `AndroidXMapFragment`, we can easily show a new route on it.
 For route calculation, we use the HERE Mobile SDK's [core router](https://developer.here.com/documentation/android-premium/api_reference_java/com/here/android/mpa/routing/CoreRouter.html).
 If you are interested in the implementation details, please have a look at the example code.
 For the purpose of this guide, we only need to be aware that route calculation requires `RouteWaypoint` objects and `RouteOptions` containing details about the desired route.
 For example, a travel date, traffic options or a transport mode.
 For the sake of simplicity, for this Primer app we only provide a transport mode option.
 The `RouteWaypoint` list and the transport mode can easily be retrieved like:
 ```java
 List<RouteWaypoint> waypoints = waypointList.getRouteWaypoints();
 TransportMode transportMode = transportModePanel.getSelectedTransportMode();